AllAlgorithms/c/readme.md

 ## What is an algorithm?
+Algorithm is an mathematical logic for solving a problem.
 Informally, an algorithm is any well-defined computational procedure that takes some value, or set of values, as input and produces some value, or set of values, as output.
 An algorithm is thus a sequence of computational steps that transform the